argovis/documentation/docs/_sources/special_topics/pull_requests_and_github.rst.txt

 - You should be able to make and experiment with your own changes on your own machine
 - There should be a way for you to then propose that your changes be accepted into the official version, with a mechanism for feedback and corrections beforehand.

-Git is the defacto tool for managing the detailed history of a piece of code; GitHub, by extension, adds on some critical features that support the *collaborative process*.
+Git is the de facto tool for managing the detailed history of a piece of code; GitHub, by extension, adds on some critical features that support the *collaborative process*.
 In this tutorial, we'll learn how to set up and execute *Pull Requests*, GitHub's name for the collaborative flow pictured above.

 To follow this tutorial, you'll need: